 Every day is an opportunity to express gratitude.
-But Thanksgiving, especially, is a time to pause and feel grateful for everything you have in your life.
+But Thanksgiving especially is a time to pause and feel grateful for everything you have in your life.
 Gratitude is a way for you to focus on appreciating what you have rather than yearning for things that you believe may make you happier.
 Being grateful meals you focus on what you have instead of what is “missing.”

 When you’re stressed about your imperfect health and beating yourself up about not being good enough, you send your body into a stressed state, causing you to release the hormone cortisol.

 This makes you feel anxious and irritable, and more likely to go off your healthy eating goals.

 When you’re feeling relaxed and grateful for how far you’ve come on your health journey, you’re much more likely to make good choices.

 So, what makes you feel grateful?

 Answering this simple question can shift your mood in seconds.
 Feeling thankful for what you already have creates a positive effect in your life.
 When you focus on your strengths and blessings you’re less likely to dwell on perceived shortcomings.

 It’s easy to take for granted a happy marriage, nurturing friendships, and good health.
 You may even tend to overlook having a good career and roof over your head, but these aspects of life sustain you every day.